-The coupling of a coarse-resolution regional model with a fine-resolution coastal model using a two-way nesting approach has been studied in the context of the straits connecting the North and Baltic Seas.
-The intricate topography and narrow crosssections of the straits result in the dominance of small-scale motions, which play a vital role in the exchange between the two seas and significantly influence Baltic Sea stratification.
-The two-way nesting method, design to exchange information between the child model in the straits and the parent model in the seas, incorporates elements of data assimilation and allows for different vertical discretizations in each model.
-The Adaptive Grid Refinement in FORTRAN (AGRIF), originally developed by Debreu et al. (2008; 2012), has found wide application as a library for seamless spatial and temporal refinement over rectangular regions in the NEMO modelling framework (https://forge.ipsl.jussieu.fr/nemo/wiki/WorkingGroups/AGRIF).
-Recent advancements in two-way nesting frameworks have demonstrated their effectiveness in improving multi-scale model accuracy.
-The implementation of a general two-way nesting framework has enhanced the exchange of physical properties between nested grids while preserving numerical stability and computational efficiency.
-Additionally, the integration of twoway nesting in a global ocean model has significantly improved surface tidal accuracy, refining regional tidal dynamics without compromising large-scale coherence (Herzfeld & Rizwi, 2019; Jeon et al., 2019).
+The coupling of a coarse-resolution regional model with a fine-resolution coastal model using a two-way nesting approach has been studied in the context of the straits connecting the North Sea and the Baltic Sea.
+The intricate topography and narrow cross-sections of the straits result in the dominance of small-scale motions, which play a vital role in the exchange between the two seas and significantly influence Baltic Sea stratification.
+The two-way nesting method, designed to exchange information between the child model in the straits and the parent model in the seas, incorporates elements of data assimilation and allows for different vertical discretizations in each model.
+The Adaptive Grid Refinement in FORTRAN (AGRIF), originally developed by Debreu et al. (2008, 2012), has found wide application as a library for seamless spatial and temporal refinement over rectangular regions in the NEMO modelling framework (Madec and the NEMO System Team, 2024; Debreu et al., 2008)

+Recent advancements in two-way nesting frameworks have demonstrated their effectiveness in improving multiscale model accuracy.
+The implementation of a general twoway nesting framework has enhanced the exchange of physical properties between nested grids while preserving numerical stability and computational efficiency.
+Additionally, the integration of two-way nesting in a global ocean model has significantly improved surface tidal accuracy, refining regional tidal dynamics without compromising large-scale coherence (Herzfeld and Rizwi, 2019; Jeon et al., 2019).
 Further applications of AGRIF have demonstrated improvements in hydrodynamic simulations and the estimation of environmental indicators in coastal systems, underscoring its potential to refine fine-scale hydrodynamics while ensuring consistency with larger-scale ocean processes (Petton et al., 2023).

 The organization of these multi-model studies is identified by the coastal modelling community as a need.
-Firstly, to tackle common assessments of the wide range of overlapping (global/basin/regional and local) models that are available for users in some costal zones.
-Secondly, these multi-model validation exercises, comparing the performance of global/regional "core" model forecasts (i.e. from services such as the Copernicus Marine one) and coastal model solutions, nested into the formers, are useful to identify the potential added value (and the limitations) of performed coastal downscaling with respect to the "parent" core operational solutions in which high-resolution coastal models are nested approach enhances the accuracy and reliability of high-resolution forecasting systems, facilitating improved representation of fine-scale coastal dynamics.
+Firstly, to tackle common assessments of the wide range of overlapping (global, basin, or regional and local) models that are available for users in some coastal zones.
+Secondly, these multimodel validation exercises, comparing the performance of global/regional "core" model forecasts (i.e. from services such as the Copernicus Marine one) and coastal model solutions, nested into the former, are useful to identify the potential added value (and the limitations) of performed coastal downscaling with respect to the "parent" core operational solutions, in which high-resolution coastal models are nested.